-Additional paid-in

-capital

-Accumulated other

-comprehensive loss

-Accumulated Deficit
+(Dollars in millions) Common stock Additional paid-in capital Accumulated other comprehensive loss Accumulated Deficit

 Transaction Costs, as described in ^(f)

 Net adjustment

 Autonomous entity adjustments:

 (d) Transaction bonus

-In connection with this offering, certain members of our management will be entitled to a transaction bonus ·
+In connection with this offering, certain members of our management will be entitled to a transaction bonus .

 Transaction Accounting Adjustments:

 (e) Interest Expense

-The following table presents the pro forma adjustments to interest expense, net associated with the pro forma adjudent described above in note (a).
-An adjustment to the Unaudited Pro Forma Consolidated Statement of Earnings for December 31, 2020 has been made to also eliminate the interest expense and interest income related to our related ploans to related parties, as if they had been settled on January 1, 2020. the year ended
+The following table presents the pro forma adjustments to interest expense, net associated with the pro forma adjustments to long-term debt described above in note (a).
+An adjustment to the Unaudited Pro Forma Consolidated Statement of Earnings for the year ended December 31, 2020 has been made to also eliminate the interest expense and interest income related to our related party borrowings and loans to related parties, as if they had been settled on January 1, 2020.

-(Dollars in millions) Year ended December 31, 2020

-Interest expense, New Debt (1) \$

-Incremental amortization of deferred financing transaction costs, New Debt (2)

-Elimination of interest income, loans to related parties (3)
+(Dollars in millions) Year ended December 31, 2020 Interest expense, New Debt (1) \$ Incremental amortization of deferred financing transaction costs, New Debt (2) Elimination of interest income, loans to related parties (3) Elimination of interest expense, related parties (4) Elimination of the amortization of deferred financing transaction costs, related parties (5) Net adjustment to interest expense \$

-1) Represents an adjustment to recognize the interest expense related to the New Debt incurred.
+(1) Represents an adjustment to recognize the interest expense related to the New Debt incurred.

-Elimination of the amortization of deferred financing transaction costs, related parties (5)
+(2) Represents an incremental increase in the amortization of deferred financing fees and discounts related to the New Debt incurred.

-- (2) Represents an incremental increase in the amortization of deferred financing fees and discounts related to the New Debt incurred. - (3) Represents an adjustment to eliminate the historical interest income for the settlement of loans to related parties. - (4) Represents an adjustment to eliminate the historical interest expense for extinguished related parties borrowings. - (5) Represents an adjustment to eliminate the historical amortization of deferred financing fees and discounts recognized through interest expense for extinguished related parties borrowings.
+(3) Represents an adjustment to eliminate the historical interest income for the settlement of loans to related parties.

+(4) Represents an adjustment to eliminate the historical interest expense for extinguished related parties borrowings.

+(5) Represents an adjustment to eliminate the historical amortization of deferred financing fees and discounts recognized through interest expense for extinguished related parties borrowings.